 In line with the Government’s 25 year plan, I have been working on a number of policies to improve our local environment.

-Furthermore, as part of the Government I stand to protect the national environment as well as our local environment.
+As part of the Government, I stand to protect the national environment as well as our local environment.

-I was delighted to see that between 2010 and 2015 Ministers provided £7.5 million to establish 12 Nature Improvement Areas, created 150,000 acres of priority habitats and planted over 11 million trees; they are now committed to planting 11 million more.
-The National Pollinator Strategy will improve our understanding of the abundance, diversity and role of pollinators, and identify any additional actions needed to protect them.
+Trees - I was delighted to see that between 2010 and 2015 Ministers provided £7.5 million to establish 12 Nature Improvement Areas, created 150,000 acres of priority habitats and planted over 11 million trees; they are now committed to planting 11 million more.